Components

 Neutral

-Use neutral alerts for important time-sensitive information.
-For example, important dates, recent content updates, new policies or system notifications.
+Important, time-sensitive information.
+For example, important dates, recent content updates, new policies, or system notifications.

 Gray